p4 depot

 If the Type: is spec, this field holds an optional suffix for generated paths to objects in the spec depot.
 See Working with spec depots for more information.

 The default suffix is .p4s.
-You do not need a suffix to use the spec depot, but supplying a file extension to your Helix Server ’s versioned specs enables users of GUI client software to associate these specifications with a preferred text editor.
+You do not need a suffix to use the spec depot, but supplying a file extension to your Helix Core Server ’s versioned specs enables users of GUI client software to associate these specifications with a preferred text editor.

 If the Type: is local or remote, this field is ignored.